-TRUSTED BY PRIVATE CLIENTS, FAMILIES AND LAWYERS SINCE 2016 📧 info@novacare.org.uk 📞 0333 335 6547
+TRUSTED BY PRIVATE CLIENTS, THEIR FAMILIES & LAWYERS SINCE 2017 📧 info@novacare.org.uk 📞 0333 335 6547

-What is a Professional Attorney or Court Appointed Deputy?
+What is a Professional Attorney or Deputy?

 Frequently Asked Questions (FAQs)

-they may be living alone without any close connections or anyone who can support them later in life;
+the person may not have anyone who can support them later in life;

-they may not have any children or close family members able and willing to act;
+the person may not have any children or close family members able and willing to act;

-they may not feel confident that their family will carry out their wishes, either through misunderstanding or because their family have opposing views; or
+the person may not feel confident that their family will carry out their wishes, either through misunderstanding or because their family have opposing views; or

-they may not wish to place the burden upon their family.
+the person may not wish to place the burden upon their family.

 There are several reasons why you might decide to appoint a professional attorney.
 You may wish to have someone who has the necessary skills and knowledge, or you may wish to ease the burden on a friend or family member, or in some cases, you may not have any friends or family.
 We can also act as replacement attorneys, and this provides a backup for your attorney if they can not act.